LuisSantosColman/miro-get-boards/README.md

-# Miro Board Classification Script (Node.js)
+# Miro Get Boards Script (Node.js)

-This repository contains scripts to bulk update the classification label for "unclassified" boards in JavaScript (Node.js).
+This repository contains a script to get all boards via Miro REST API with Node.js/JavaScript.

 ## Requirements